pythaiml/funAGI/README.md

 # funAGI
-fundamental AGI point of departure from SimpleMind logic and SocraticReasoning
+fundamental AGI point of departure logic.py and SocraticReasoning.py debug environment with logging to do: include SimpleMind.py neural network and coach.py training

 FundamentalAGI Project Setup